 - Automatic SSL support for all proxied resources

-Tip your waiter (donate) 👏¶
+Tip your waiter (sponsor) 👏¶

 Did you receive excellent service?
-Want to make your waiter happy? (..and support development of current and future recipes!)
-See the support page for (free or paid) ways to say thank you! 👏
+Want to compliment the chef? (..and support development of current and future recipes!)
+Sponsor me on Github / Patreon, or see the contribute page for more (free or paid) ways to say thank you! 👏

 Employ your chef (engage) 🤝¶